Yvonne M. Spicer: Politics

 Spicer served on the Framingham Human Relations Commission and the Democratic Town Committee.
 She was elected to Framingham's representative Town Meeting in 2016, where she served as vice-chair for Precinct 6, and on the Standing Committee on Ways and Means.
 Spicer was elected Framingham's first mayor in November 2017, following town's decision to change the format of the local government from a Board of Selectmen to a mayor and City Council.
 Senator Elizabeth Warren held the bible for Spicer's swearing in on January 1, 2018.

 She was appointed by Governor Deval Patrick to the Massachusetts Governor's STEM Advisory Council in 2010, and reappointed to the council in 2017 by Governor Charlie Baker.

-On November 2, 2021, Dr. Spicer lost her bid for re-election.
-Her term ended on January 1, 2022 with the inauguration of new mayor Charlie Sisitsky.
+On November 2, 2021, Spicer lost her bid for re-election.
+Her term ended on January 1, 2022, with the inauguration of new mayor Charlie Sisitsky.